 To get a good handle on the situation, we’ll need to start from the beginning.

-Part 1: Why Do We Get Spam & Telemarketing Calls in the First Place?
+Part 1: Why Do We Get Spam and Telemarketing Calls in the First Place?

 Spam emails and telemarketing calls can seem like they’re coming from every possible direction, and generally involve products and companies you’ve never even heard of—much less done business with.
 So how do these companies get ahold of your information?